 Welcome to the Heavy Equipment Mechanics program at the WMCTC:

-This course will teach shop safety, work habits, and the technical skills necessary to successfully pass the Michigan State Mechanics Certification test in Diesel Engine Repair, Electrical, and Braking Systems.
-Instruction and training will focus on diesel engine repair (air and hydraulic), electrical and electronic systems, and preventive maintenance.
-Exposure to suspension and steering, drive train, air conditioning and hydraulics will also be included.
+This course will teach shop safety, work habits, and the technical skills necessary to successfully pass the Michigan State Mechanics Certification tests in Diesel Engine Repair, Electrical, and Braking Systems.
+Second-year students can also take the student ASE tests for diesel engine repair, electrical, and brakes.
+Instruction and training will focus on diesel engine repair, braking systems (air and hydraulic), electrical and electronic systems, and preventive maintenance.
+Exposure to suspension and steering, drive train, air conditioning, and hydraulics will also be included.
 The Heavy Equipment Mechanics program is certified by the National Automotive Technicians Education Foundation (NATEF).
 This demands a very exhaustive curriculum in specific areas of certification.

 The Heavy Equipment Mechanics Field: